ortus-docs/coldbox-docs/models/injection_dsl/index.md

 }
 ```

 The value of the `inject` attribute is what we call our injection DSL.
 This string represents the concept of retrieving an object WireBox knows about, which can be an object path, an object ID, a setting, a datasource, your custom data, etc. You can see al the different Injection DSL's in the WireBox documentation: ([See Injection DSL](http://wirebox.ortusbooks.com/content/injection_dsl/index.html)).
-Below are just the most common ones we will use:
+Let's review the most common ones.